codeslp/books_db/README.md

 ## Introduction

 This repository contains the code and artifacts for analyzing the Kaggle GoodReads Best Books dataset.
+The goals are:
+- Clean the dataset
+- Normalize the data
+- Load into postgres RBMS
-The goal is to load the data into an RDBMS, normalize it, and to perform exploratory data analysis to determine what metric to use as the "best" books.
+- Perform exploratory data analysis to determine what metric to use as the "best" books.

 ![books_db drawio](https://github.com/codeslp/books_db/assets/54224858/ae956cd4-41c7-403b-85c5-4bd8b2629234)